-To work with temporal assessments:
+To work with temporal assessments in the Test Manager:

-Select an assessment template
+Select an assessment template.

-Enter assessment conditions:
+Enter the assessment conditions.

-View assessment summary
+View the assessment summary.

-Run the test case
+Run the test case.

-Use the results to assess the system under test (SUT) against your requirements
+Use the results to assess the system under test (SUT) against your requirements.

-As an example, consider a forced oscillation damping problem that has this requirement:
+For example, consider a forced oscillation damping problem that has this requirement:

 For a signal

-S, if the signal magnitude exceeds a
+S, if the signal magnitude exceeds

 P, then within

-t seconds, it must settle below a value
+d seconds, it must settle below value

 Q and stay below